PatrickRWright/R_package_validation/.github/ISSUE_TEMPLATE/user_requirement.md

 ---
-name: Customer requirement
+name: User requirement
 about: High level description of the required functionality
-labels: 'Customer requirement'
+labels: 'User requirement'

 ---

 **Description:**
-The user must be able to...
+As a user I can...

 **Linkage to related documents:**
 Functional specification: